Drake Carnahan, Founding Land Steward

 Lucas James, Project Manager

 Lucas (he/him) is a part-time musician, part-time landscape extraordinaire, bringing years of experience in nursery and project management to the Urban Village Designs team.
-From the beginning, Lucas has supported the company in it's development, and has led the way on all of our hardscaping projects, building related projects and supported with UVD accounting.
+From the beginning, Lucas has supported the company in it's development.

 Lucas rocks the drums in multiple bands in the Portland area (including Jay Si Proof), loves getting out into the backcountry, is an excellent beer brewer, and spends much of his spare time renovating the Urban Village Designs home base.